How to place images in letters with Photoshop

 The third letter has been deleted.

-Deleting all but the second letter on the second shape layer
+Now, let's isolate the second letter on the second layer.
+Turn off the original shape layer's visibility.

 Turning off the original shape layer.